 The fact that the games allow you to name Link anything you want means that, if you like, you CAN make "Zelda" the main character.
-In fact Zelda is the second most common thing for players to name Link (after, well, Link).
-This is partly Nintendo's fault, as they gave players a reason to do it — one of the biggest open secrets in the NES era was that using ZELDA as your name in the original The Legend of Zelda unlocks the second quest early.
-And in most games since, naming him Zelda unlocks some other Easter Egg.
+In fact, Zelda is the second most common thing for players to name Link (after, well, Link).
+That said, one of the biggest open secrets in the gaming community is that using ZELDA as your name in the original The Legend of Zelda unlocks the second quest early.

-Nonindicative Name.
-Nintendo of America was clearly struggling to come up with a title that would give some idea of what the game was about without being too unwieldy.
-(For the record, the original Japanese title is "Hikari Shinwa: Palutena no Kagami", which references the goddess Pit is trying to rescue, not the hero himself.)
+Nintendo of America was clearly struggling to come up with a title that would give some idea of what the game was about without being too unwieldy (for the record, the original Japanese title is "Hikari Shinwa: Palutena no Kagami", which references the goddess Pit is trying to rescue, not the hero himself).

 Even better — pretty much every country that bought the 4Kids version were apparently told to use the "Sonic X" name for the character (in promotional materials, ads, etc..
 Not in the series itself).
 And pronouncing "X" in English, no less.

-Halo refers to the massive ringworld superweapons, not the main character who's generally referred to as Master Chief.
+Halo refers to the massive ringworld superweapons, not the main character who's generally referred to as Master Chief.note Which is not actually his name either, but his military rank; his actual name is John-117.

 Star Fox refers to the mercenary team from the game rather than its leader, Fox McCloud.

-Parodied in one ending in Command, where Falco's team is called Star Falco.
+Parodied in one ending in Star Fox Command, where Falco's team is called Star Falco.

 In Tatsunoko vs. Capcom people call Yatterman-1 simply Yatterman.
 Yatterman is actually the name of the team, and Yatterman-1 and Yatterman-2 are the aliases.
-Similarly with Karas; that's closer to his title or even his race than to his name (Karas are humans empowered by making a contract with the "Will of the City", giving them jurisdiction over a particular city on Earth; the Karas in TvC—the main character of the OVA — is actually named Otoha).
+Similarly with Karas; that's closer to his title or even his race than to his name (Karas are humans empowered by making a contract with the "Will of the City", giving them jurisdiction over a particular city on Earth; the Karas in Tatsunoko vs. Capcom— the main character of the OVA — is actually named Otoha).

 The protagonist of Grim Fandango is named Manny Calavera, not "Grim Fandango".
 The title of the game is a metaphor for death that is used in one character's poetry.